 The Pro Series Controller is the first Controller mass-produced by ChronoTrack.
-It is encased in a rugged Pelican case and features a touch screen control display, two-port Ethernet switch, built-in WiFi modem, built-in GPRS (Cellular) Modem, two powered USB ports, internal battery power, auxiliary power port, and AC power.
+It is encased in a rugged Pelican case and features a touch screen display, two-port Ethernet switch, built-in WiFi modem, built-in GPRS (Cellular) Modem, two powered USB ports, internal battery power, auxiliary power port, and AC power.

-The Pro Controller comes in two versions: 800 and 400.
+The Pro Controller comes in two versions: the 800 and the 400.
 The only difference between the two is that the 800 has two Readers, allowing it to support lines up to 28 feet with 8 gators.
 The Pro 800 weighs in at about 30 pounds, and the 400 weighs about 26 pounds.

 The Controller has several primary and secondary interface areas.
 These are listed below with a legend for visual reference.

 A. Lid Support Magnets - magnetize the lid props to prevent the lid from slamming on cables.

 B. Connection Mesa - contains the USB, Ethernet, Auxiliary Power, and Antenna Ports

 C. AC Power Pigtail - connects the Power brick to the Controller

 D. Power Brick - regulates the power entering the controller via a connected IEC cable.